PeizhiShi/MsvNet/README.md

 1. Prerequisites: python 3.+, csv, pyvista
 2. Get the MsvNet source code by cloning the repository: `git clone https://github.com/PeizhiShi/MsvNet.git`.
-3. Download the benchmark multi-feature [dataset], and put them in the folder `data\`.
+3. Download the benchmark multi-feature [dataset](https://1drv.ms/u/s!At5UoWCCWHUKafomIKnOJnsl0Dg?e=lbK8iw), and put them in the folder `data\`.
 4. Run `python visualize.py` to visualize a 3D model in this dataset.